 Expert Tips for Blueberry Muffins

-Follow these basic tips and ideas for making perfect vegan blueberry muffins every time:
+Follow these basic tips and ideas for making perfect easy vegan blueberry muffins every time:

 - If you’re not using papers, spray each compartment with cooking spray.
 Then swipe it with your finger to coat the entire surface